DXgovernance/dxdao-subgraph-1-5/README.md

-# Example Subgraph
+# DXdao Subgraph

-An example to help you get started with The Graph.
+> Subgraph implementation for DXdao contracts.

 For more information see the docs on https://thegraph.com/docs/.